galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >        - *"tolerance"*: `0.03`
 >    - *"Apply RI filtering"*: `Yes`
 >
->    > <comment-title> Reference spectra </comment-title>
+>    > <comment-title> Used reference spectra </comment-title>
->    >
->    > More details about the reference spectra?
+>    > The RECETOX Metabolome HR-[EI+]-MS library is a collection of mostly endogoenous compounds from MetaSci Human Metabolite Library.
+Analytes underwent methoximation/silylation prior to acquisition.
+Spectra were acquired at 70 eV on Thermo Fisher Q Exactive™ GC Orbitrap™ GC-MS/MS at 60000 resolving power.
 >    {: .comment}
 >
 {: .hands_on}

 > <details-title> Overview of the spectral similarity scores </details-title>
 > > <h5>Cosine Greedy</h5>
 > > The cosine score, also known as the dot product, is based on representing the similarity of two spectra through the cosine of an angle between the vectors that the spectra produce.
 Two peaks are considered as matching if their *m/z* values lie within the given tolerance.
 Cosine greedy looks up matching peaks in a "greedy" way, which does not always lead to the most optimal alignments.
 > >
 > > This score was among the first to be used for looking up matching spectra in spectral libraries and to this day remains one of the most popular scoring methods for both library matching and molecular networking workflows.
 > > <p>&nbsp;</p>